-WIllie - No Past, No Future, Just a Now
+WIllie - No Past, No Future,

 A warm dusty country road with sunken rocks that scrape bare toes, leafy overhangs, lazy insect sounds.
 Slow moving air.
 Juicy grass stalks.
 No past.
 No future.
 Just a now.